masak/adventure-game-book/chapters/22-format-strings.md

     say sprintf "I have %05d apples", 15;   # "I have 00015 apples"

-That extra `05` there tells `sprintf` to print the value using three characters, and to fill with `0`s if needed.
+That extra `05` there tells `sprintf` to print the value using five characters, and to fill with `0`s if needed.
 Convenient.

 Here's another convenient thing we can use it for: